danilobellini/audiolazy/README.rst

   plt.show()

-CascadeFilter instances and ParallelFilter instances are lists of filters with the same operator behaviour as a list, and also works for plotting linear filters.
+CascadeFilter instances and ParallelFilter instances are lists of filters with the same operator behavior as a list, and also works for plotting linear filters.
 Constructors accepts both a filter and an iterable with filters.
 For example, a zeros and poles plot (needs MatPlotLib):